Albert Einstein: Political views

-In 1918, Einstein was one of the founding members of the German Democratic Party, a liberal party.
-Later in his life, Einstein's political view was in favor of socialism and critical of capitalism, which he detailed in his essays such as "Why Socialism?"
+In 1918, Einstein was one of the signatories of the founding proclamation of the German Democratic Party, a liberal party.
+Later in his life, Einstein's political view was in favor of socialism and critical of capitalism, which he detailed in his essays such as "Why Socialism?".
 His opinions on the Bolsheviks also changed with time.
-In 1925, he criticized them for not having a 'well-regulated system of government' and called their rule a 'regime of terror and a tragedy in human history'.
-He later adopted a more moderated view, criticizing their methods but praising them, which is shown by his 1929 remark on Vladimir Lenin: "In Lenin I honor a man, who in total sacrifice of his own person has committed his entire energy to realizing social justice.
-I do not find his methods advisable.
-One thing is certain, however: men like him are the guardians and renewers of mankind's conscience."
+In 1925, he criticized them for not having a "well-regulated system of government" and called their rule a "regime of terror and a tragedy in human history".
+He later adopted a more moderated view, criticizing their methods but praising them, which is shown by his 1929 remark on Vladimir Lenin:

 Einstein offered and was called on to give judgments and opinions on matters often unrelated to theoretical physics or mathematics.
 He strongly advocated the idea of a democratic global government that would check the power of nation-states in the framework of a world federation.
 He wrote "I advocate world government because I am convinced that there is no other possible way of eliminating the most terrible danger in which man has ever found himself."
-The FBI created a secret dossier on Einstein in 1932, and by the time of his death his FBI file was 1,427 pages long.
+The FBI created a secret dossier on Einstein in 1932; by the time of his death, it was 1,427 pages long.

-Einstein was deeply impressed by Mahatma Gandhi, with whom he exchanged written letters.
+Einstein was deeply impressed by Mahatma Gandhi, with whom he corresponded.
 He described Gandhi as "a role model for the generations to come".
 The initial connection was established on 27 September 1931, when Wilfrid Israel took his Indian guest V. A. Sundaram to meet his friend Einstein at his summer home in the town of Caputh.
 Sundaram was Gandhi's disciple and special envoy, whom Wilfrid Israel met while visiting India and visiting the Indian leader's home in 1925.
 During the visit, Einstein wrote a short letter to Gandhi that was delivered to him through his envoy, and Gandhi responded quickly with his own letter.
 Although in the end Einstein and Gandhi were unable to meet as they had hoped, the direct connection between them was established through Wilfrid Israel.